Skip to content

 • Every statement and every block (including after closing braces) must end with a semicolon (;).

-• Use block comments (/* ... */), not line comments (// ...).
+• Use block comments (/* ... */) or line comments (// ...). # comments are not supported.

 • To append to arrays, use the += operator (not .push() or .append()).